ezetap/android-payments-sdk/README.md

-# android-sdk
+# android-payments-sdk
-This SDK will work for both Android Native and Hybrid Applications.
-The SDK API will help you integrate with the Ezetap services in to your applciation.
-This documentation contains the instructions to integrate.
+Ezetap payments SDK can be integrated in both Android native and hybrid applications.
+Integrating the SDK will allow you to access Ezetap services in your application.
+SDK is available in
+`jar` and `aar` formats.
+We recommend using aar, as you can get started right away!

-## Before we go into details lets go through the steps to include sdk in your android application
+## How to include payments-sdk in your android application
 #### If you choose aar:
-* Copy the aar into libs folder under the project directory.
+* Copy the aar file, available in the latest version in <a href=https://github.com/ezetap/android-payments-sdk/tree/master/release> release </a> folder, into libs folder under your project directory.
 * Add the below line in dependencies of your build.gradle file in your application.
 ```
-  compile(name: 'ezetapandroidsdk_X', ext: 'aar') Note: 'X' in the 'ezetapandroidsdk_X' represents the version
+  compile(name: 'ezetapandroidsdk_X', ext: 'aar') Note: 'X' in the 'ezetapandroidsdk_X' represents the version (ex: ezetapandroidsdk_2_0)
 ```
 * Add the below line in repositories section of your build.gradle
 ```